aica-technology/package-template/README.md

 If you want to include even more ROS packages within your collection, create a new package folder under `source` and add it to your `aica-package.toml` file under `[build.packages.name_of_new_package]` accordingly.

-## Configure the package development environment
+## Configure the development environment

 This template uses a devContainer configuration ([`devcontainer.json`](./.devcontainer/devcontainer.json)) with base AICA Docker images for a seamless integrated development experience.